jkvoorhis/cheeseburger_backpack_bot/data_files/README.md

 words in the list.

 This list is open for expansion and revision.
-Please submit a PR with additional words for which you would like to see usage numbers in your Slack organization.
-Alternatively you can compose your own word set to use with this script and provide it as an argument on the command line.
+Please submit a PR with additional words/changes.
+Alternatively you can compose your own word set to use with this bot and use that instead.

 [ableism-language-post]: http://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html